 What if I have any other questions?

-When you arrive on campus you will meet the members of the Residence Life staff who are here to help you adjust to campus life.
-Whitney Hall and McReynolds Hall are staffed with eight Resident Assistants, one Senior Resident Assistant and one Graduate Hall Director.
+When you arrive on campus, you will meet the members of the Residence Life staff who are here to help you adjust to campus life.
+Whitney Hall and McReynolds Hall are staffed with eight Resident Assistants, one Assistant Hall Director, and one Hall Director.
 The Jacket Suites are supervised by three Resident Assistants and the Whitney Hall Director.

-We are here for you and will answer all your questions.
-For immediate concerns, contact the Office of Residence Life at (419) 783-2563.
+We are here to answer all of your questions.
+For immediate concerns, contact the Office of Residence Life at 419-783-2563.